 In a final comment on Regnerus’ research, Pennsylvania State University, sociologist and professor Paul Amato points out, “If growing up with gay and lesbian parents were catastrophic for children, even studies based on small convenience samples would have shown this by now […] If differences exist between children with gay/lesbian and heterosexual parents, they are likely to be small or moderate in magnitude—perhaps comparable to those revealed in the research literature on children and divorce.”

 So what comes down is that same-sex “marriages” are experimental, and the “expert” studies don’t tell us much.
-Supposedly, all we know is that children raised by same-sex couples will probably not suffer catastrophic damage.
-Gosh!
+Supposedly, all we know is that children raised by same-sex couples will probably not suffer catastrophic damage. :roll: Gosh!
 You have a child?
 What happens if both you and your spouse die in an accident and a same-sex couple adopts your child?
 Aren’t these studies just the sort of reassurance you want?